 - undiagnosed or untreated conditions that slow down your metabolism (hypothyroidism — or underactive thyroid — for example, makes it difficult to burn off extra calories)

 Love handles aren’t dangerous, but they may indicate underlying risk factors for chronic illnesses.
 These include:

 - type 2 diabetes (too much body fat can lead to insulin resistance)

 - cancer, especially of the colon and breast

 - liver disease

-Preventing love handles may help boost your overall health outlook.
+Preventing love handles may help boost your overall health.

-Just a quick search on the Internet reveals targeted exercises for specific areas of the body, including love handles.
+A quick search on the internet reveals targeted exercises for specific areas of the body, including love handles.
 But fat reduction can’t be achieved with spot exercises alone.
 While strengthening and resistance activities can help with muscle tone and flexibility, they don’t shrink fat cells.

 Try combining cardiovascular exercises with weight lifting and targeted movements for optimal results.
 If you’re trying to lose weight and overall body fat, you may need up to five hours of moderate exercise per week.